Tars0007/Fog-prediction/README.md

 Training data and test data are in ame_msm.csv.

-Output files and figures will be contained in the folder results
+Output files and figures will be contained in the folder result